 Ways To Make Money With Your Blog

-Google Adsense – Cost Per Click (CPC) Ads
+Google Ads – Cost Per Click (CPC) Ads

-Google Adsense ads are contextual (ads automatically change based on the content you write).
+Google Ads offers contextual ads (ads that automatically change based on the content you write).
 After choosing the customization options (text color, type, size of ad, etc.), you will be provided with a simple html code that can be placed anywhere on your website.
 Often the most popular area for this type of ad is near a menu or content title above the fold.

 Make sure you always add the rel=”no follow” attribute to a direct ad link in order to not pass pagerank according to Google’s guidelines.
 The last thing you want to do is lose your organic search traffic.